 The key thing to understand is that the mail forwarding service can not be listed as a Commercial Mail Receiving Agency by the United States Postal Service as those not considered eligible addresses by credit card providers.

-To find out if the mailbox service you’re considering is listed as a Commercial Mail Receiving Agency, go to the USPS website and use the address lookup tool.
+To find out if the mailbox service you’re considering is listed as a Commercial Mail Receiving Agency, go to the USPS website and look up the address of the forwarding service that you’re planning on using.
 As long as there’s an “N” beside Commercial Mail Receiving Agency, you’re good.

 Apply for a US American Express credit card